doocs/leetcode/solution/1200-1299/1280.Students and Examinations/README_EN.md

 | 13         | John         | Physics      | 1              |
 | 13         | John         | Programming  | 1              |
 +------------+--------------+--------------+----------------+
+<strong>Explanation:</strong>
 The result table should contain all students and all subjects.
-Alice attended Math exam 3 times, Physics exam 2 times and Programming exam 1 time.
+Alice attended the Math exam 3 times, the Physics exam 2 times, and the Programming exam 1 time.
-Bob attended Math exam 1 time, Programming exam 1 time and didn&#39;t attend the Physics exam.
+Bob attended the Math exam 1 time, the Programming exam 1 time, and did not attend the Physics exam.
-Alex didn&#39;t attend any exam.
+Alex did not attend any exams.
-John attended Math exam 1 time, Physics exam 1 time and Programming exam 1 time.
+John attended the Math exam 1 time, the Physics exam 1 time, and the Programming exam 1 time.
 </pre>

 ## Solutions